cloudfoundry-attic/garden-runc-docs/transition-guide.md

 With garden-runc, a process is considered to have exited only after garden has been able to collect all the output from all the processes to which it has attached output streams.
-This is behavior from garden-linux, which does not wait, and means that some processes that were cancellable in garden-linux may cancel more slowly or not at all with garden-runc.
+This is different from garden-linux, which does not wait, and means that some processes that were cancellable in garden-linux may cancel more slowly or not at all with garden-runc.